Skip to main content

 Risk management

-Inherent in any project is a certain amount of risk.
+Every project carries a certain amount of risk.
 This risk can take many forms, from the possibility that the project may not be completed on time and on budget to the concern that stakeholders may not be satisfied or that the project may not achieve its target outcomes.

 For those reasons, risk management is an important project management skill.
 Project managers need to identify risks and work proactively to mitigate them.